 - Arrange in advance with your bank to get some euros to take with you.
-When you land you may need cash for taxi fare, highway tolls if you are renting a car, and for other incidentals.
+When you land you may need cash for taxi fare and other incidentals.
 We generally take at least € 300, knowing that we can withdraw more at ATMs across France using our American bank card.
 (More on ATM access below.)

 - Know the exchange rate.
-As of July 2018, the US dollar is trading for a bit below $1.20 per euro.
+As of July 2023, the US dollar is trading for around $1.12 per euro.

 - Shopping in outdoor food markets and in flea markets is usually a cash-only proposition, so you will need to plan your euros accordingly.

-- Credit cards are widely accepted in shops across France, and of course in Paris.
+- Credit cards are accepted in shops across France, and of course in Paris.